May 28, 2020 / Seasonal Pest Control

 In fact, researchers behind a recent ecological study found that while warmer than average weather does increase insect activity in some segments of species’ populations, they found just as many examples in other segments where activity actually decreased as a result of the higher temperatures.
 They conclude that it’s difficult to generalize about how insects will respond to changes in climate, as the effects they observed were all over the board.

 In the meantime, prevention is the best way to prepare for the upcoming pest season – whether it sets any records or not.
-Our Home Quarterly Program is the best way to proactively control whatever pest is in season by guarding your home against the 50+ most common household pests.
+Our Home Protection Plan is the best way to proactively control whatever pest is in season by guarding your home against the 50+ most common household pests.

 Whatever pests are coming your way, we’ve got your back.